On this page

 • you need a broader and deeper base, not just a review

-The more suitable route may be deeper
+The more suitable route may be AEF

 If your foundation is shaky, the fuller route is often the wiser investment.
 In those cases, Anatomy & Exercise Fundamentals for Movement Professionals (AEF) may be the better fit.

-Choosing the shorter route is not always the smarter route.
+The honest truth: choosing the shorter route is not always the smarter route.
 If your anatomy is weak, a short review may save time now but create more confusion later.

 Why Pilatique is serious about anatomy readiness